Window Frame Terminology | Explore Window Terms For Types & Styles

 Aluminum Clad

-wood frame windows in which the exterior wood frame is covered by a sheet of aluminum so that it is more durable and low maintenance.
-This provides the interior beauty of wood with the exterior weather resistance of aluminum.
+These are aluminum exteriors in which the exterior frame is covered by a sheet of aluminum so that it is more durable and low maintenance.
+Specifically, this provides the interior beauty of wood and the strength and durability on the outside.
+More on aluminum frames.

 Double Glazed